cakepietoast/alexa-skill-authentication/README.md

     Model deployment finished.
     [Info]: No lambda functions need to be deployed.
     [Info]: No in-skill product to be deployed.
     Your skill is now deployed and enabled in the development stage.
-Try simulate your Alexa skill skill using "ask dialog" command.
+Set the ASK_DEFAULT_DEVICE_LOCALE environment variable to "en-us", then try simulate your Alexa skill skill using "ask dialog" command.
     ```

 8. Test the Skill.
 Refer to ```Testing the Skill``` section for Instructions on testing the skill.